By Marcin Wojtyczka

 - Switch off radars during pick-up / landing.

 - Take wind 30 degrees on port bow and keep steering speed during helicopter operation.
+The reason for that is that the primary pilot and winch man sit on the starboard side so they can see the vessel better.

 - If your engine is powerful and reliable, or if there’s very little wind, drop the mainsail and headsail.
 If you don’t trust your engine or are in any doubt about it, get ready to sail close-hauled on the port tack with the main sail up.